-Success Tips are a powerful marketing tool!
-They are 250-400 word "mini" articles that are ideal to send as weekly success tips, use as blog posts, or short articles in your newsletter.
+With twelve 250-400 word professionally crafted 'mini' articles, your clients will get tools and strategies they need to send as weekly success tips, use as blog posts, or short articles in your newsletter.

 It’s Time to Drop the Perfectionism